How to Collimate a Reflector Telescope

 - Tighten the three alignment screws on end of the diagonal

-mirror, and check to see if mirror is centered, left and right, when
+mirror, and check to see if mirror is centered, left and

 looking through the collimating eyepiece.